NBA 2K7: Reception

 NBA 2K7 received "favorable reviews" on all platforms according to the review aggregation website Metacritic.

 GameTrailers was particularly positive towards the PlayStation 3 version's overall presentation and gameplay, with the reviewer saying they enjoyed the menu designs, quick load times, refined control schemes, and player animations.
-The reviewer also commended the amount of content saying: "There’s so much content that we wish you luck getting through it all before the inevitable NBA 2K8 takes the court."
-The reviewer summed up the review by saying: "While it isn’t perfect, NBA 2K7 simply offers the most well-rounded, entertaining, and error-free hoops offering this season.
-Plenty of modes and gameplay depth combine with stunning visuals and presentation to make NBA 2K7 this year’s king of the court and a must own for PS3-owning hoops fans."
+The reviewer also commended the amount of content saying: "There's so much content that we wish you luck getting through it all before the inevitable NBA 2K8 takes the court."
+The reviewer summed up the review by saying: "While it isn't perfect, NBA 2K7 simply offers the most well-rounded, entertaining, and error-free hoops offering this season.
+Plenty of modes and gameplay depth combine with stunning visuals and presentation to make NBA 2K7 this year's king of the court and a must own for PS3-owning hoops fans."
 Aaron Thomas of GameSpot said of the same console version: "When everything comes together, NBA 2K7 looks and feels amazing.
 Watching a player in the low post receive a bounce pass, pivot one way, take a drop step the other, and finally slam the ball home is truly something to behold.
 Unfortunately, these instances of perfection aren't as frequent as they could be, given the preponderance of nagging gameplay issues.
 If you already own the game on the Xbox 360, there's no reason to pick it up again on the PlayStation 3.
 However, if you're looking for a great, well-rounded basketball game for your new PlayStation 3, you'll be pleased with NBA 2K7."

-IGN's Jonathan Miller said of the U.S. Xbox 360 version: "NBA 2K7 is a very impressive basketball title.
+IGNs Jonathan Miller said of the U.S. Xbox 360 version: "NBA 2K7 is a very impressive basketball title.
 The critically acclaimed gameplay has been improved, especially the defensive AI, yet other areas like defense still need some work.
 This game is as deep as sports games go, offering not only a great franchise mode but a wealth of options you may never even see.
 There are so many options that the game is great for hardcore simulation fans and arcade streetball fans alike.
 If you like basketball, you can't help but enjoy NBA 2K7.
 Moving forward, 2K needs to make player faces look like human beings, improve some suspect clock AI on the part of the CPU, and work on making on-the-ball defense fun.
 Still, this is a damn good basketball game and your best option on the 360 this season."
 Mike Reilly of Game Revolution praised the Xbox 360 version's visuals, gameplay, depth, game modes, sound, online features, and realistic animations, but criticized the menus, calling them "Confusing".
 "NBA 2K7 is a pleasure to play, or just watch", Reilly said.
 "The load of modes and options will keep you easily entertained until next season, and the new animations and context-sensitive controls add a never-before-seen layer of realism, even if you have seen everything else before.
 If you have the cash, this is an easy bucket."